laurieroy/CampReview/readme.md

 #YelpCamp
-A review site for campgrounds using RESTful routing created in node.js code-along, Colt Steele webdevbootcamp
+A review site for campgrounds using RESTful routing created in node.js
+code-along: Colt Steele webdevbootcamp

 ##Initial Setup
-*Landing Page
+* Landing Page
-*Campgrounds page that lists all campgrounds
-    -initially added as an array, will add in db later

-Each Campground has:
+* Campgrounds page that lists all campgrounds -initially added as an array, will add in db later Each Campground has: --Name  --Image
-    * Name
-    * Image

 #Layout and Basic Styling
 * Created header and footer partials